Contrast-Security-OSS/join-the-team/challenges.md

 # Project #5: For the UX Engineer and Interaction Designer

 Bad UX is everywhere.
 There are hundreds of touchpoints out there that could use a little UX love.
-We find ourselves frustrated by door handles, interfaces, iTunes, automated checkouts, road layouts...the list goes on.
+We find ourselves frustrated by door handles, interfaces, iTunes, automated checkouts, road layouts... the list goes on.

 For this project, you have the opportunity to take a relatively well-known digital site or application with a less-than-stellar customer experience, create a critique of the app, and present some possible solutions with at least one polished high-fidelity mockup.
 Woo!
 You have free reign to touch on the information architecture (IA), useful additional features, workflows, terminology, interactions, visual design, etc.